shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 *Volos, Greece (May 2004 – March 2008)*

 I cooperated with various integrators around my home town on industrial machinery projects.
-They built a machine in their workshop and installed on the customer's site and I was contracted to write software for a PC to control and monitor this machine.
+They built and installed a machine cutting metal/stone/wood etc and I was contracted to write software for a PC to control and monitor this machine.
 Software was desktop applications written in *C++* with frameworks like *Qt*.
 Apart from communicating with a machine, 2D graphics had to be displayed in real-time representing an object's shape and the cutting tool's path.
-At least 2 threads were involved per application.
+My first exposure to multi-threading and it mostly went well.

 Projects included a 2D plasma cutter for metal sheets and a machine cutting and drilling large steel beams used in metal buildings.